tonebase/tonebase-interviews-fs-fe/README.md

 This interview is a small/short test of those skills.
 Ideally the questions presented and the challenges involved should take no more than 1 hour for an experienced full-stack developer with React chops.

 The initial portion of this interview is simply answering a few technical, front-end and React based questions.
-These should be written and do not need to be too long.
-However, we are a company where members of the team are constantly shifting around/traveling, whether to China to manage our upcoming subsidiary there, or to New York and Europe to head productions, attend events, etc.

-Thus writing, and the ability to write clearly, logically and to formulate arguments and answers is crucial at tonebase, whether a developer, PM, or A&R manager!
-This test aims to give us a better understanding of you as a writer, as well as your development skills.
+We can talk through these on a call as I'd love to hear how you think about them/through them!

 #### Types of Questions